Tim Holt (statistician): Career

+Personal life and death

+Holt died from heart disease at his home in Minstead, Hampshire, on 15 November 2022, at the age of 79.

 Awards and honours

 In 1990 he was elected as a Fellow of the American Statistical Association.

 Holt was appointed a Companion of the Order of the Bath (CB) in the 2000 New Year Honours.
 He was also the 2003 recipient of the Waksberg Prize in survey methodology.